Over these weeks in March, we see the ultimate proof that Spring has arrived with the emergence of the Cherry Blossom.

 The blooms of the cherry blossoms or flowering cherries, as some choose to call them, begin to arrive in abundance where we have planted them, our garden’s, towns and cities giving us the first welcome taste of Spring!

-There is something breath-taking about the abundant frothy pink and white displays produced by the cherry blossoms each March, their delicate blossom and vibrant Spring colour appeal to so many.
-We find, at The Pavilion Garden Centre, they tend to be one of the most asked for trees.
+There is something breathtaking about the abundant frothy pink and white displays produced by the cherry blossoms each March, their delicate blossom and vibrant Spring colour appeal to so many.
+We find, at The Pavilion Garden Centre, they tend to be one of the most asked-for trees.
 You will find them in various shapes and sizes therefore there’s one to suit most gardens.
-They can be used as specimen trees (i.e. a focal point in the garden), planted in groups to create a thicket, or in boarder lines to create an impressive avenue to a house.
+They can be used as specimen trees (i.e. a focal point in the garden), planted in groups to create a thicket, or borderlines to create an impressive avenue to a house.

-Q. I have a new garden and I would love to grow a cherry blossom, however someone told me that when the blossoms fall, the trees loose interest for the rest of the year.
+Q. I have a new garden and I would love to grow a cherry blossom, however, someone told me that when the blossoms fall, the trees lose interest for the rest of the year.
 Is this the case?

 A. Thankfully this is not true.
-Many varieties have year round interest, with blossoms in Spring, vibrant green leaf in Summer, brilliantly coloured autumn foliage.
+Many varieties have year-round interest, with blossoms in Spring, vibrant green leaves in Summer, and brilliantly coloured autumn foliage.
 They can also be spreading, weeping or upright in habit.
-One of my favourites varieties is called Prunus Serrula.
+One of my favourite varieties is called Prunus Serrula.
 We love its polished deep reddish brown bark, which looks amazing against its white blossoms in spring and even later in the year, in the late winter sunshine when the tree is leafless.
 It tells a story each season.

 Q. I would love to grow a cherry blossom as a point of interest in my front garden but my garden is quite small measuring 5m by 6m, can you recommend a suitable variety?